RellyLegend/guilded-api.js/README.md

-# guilded-api.js
+# Welcome!
-Official source-code for GuildedAPI.js package! he
+This is the official source-code for the Guilded-API.js Documentation, made possible with GitHub Pages!